solidi/learning-notes/books/measure-what-matters.md

 - Many companies have a "rule of seven."
 Google flipped that rule to a minimum of seven.
 The higher the ratio, the flatter the org--which means less top-down oversight, greater frontline autonomy, and more fertile soil for the next breakthrough.
 - OKRs drive clarity, accountability, and the uninhibited pursuit of greatness.
 Take it from Eric Schmidt, who credits OKRs with "changing the course of the company forever."
 - Where OKRs take root, merit trumps seniority.
 Managers become coaches, mentors, and architects.
 Actions--and data--speak louder than words.

+### Chapter 2: The Father of OKRs
+- Fairchild was the industry gold standard, but it had one great flaw: a lack of "achievement orientation."
+- The key result has to be measurable.
+But at the end you can loo, and without any arguments: Did I do that or did I not do it?
+Yes?
+No?
+Simple.
+No judgements in it.
+- Taylor and Ford: They held that the most efficient and profitable organization was authoriarian.
+- Drucker: When people help cose a course of action, they are more likely to see it through.
+- Grove wrestled with two riddles: How can we define and measure output by knowledge workers?
+And what can be done to increase it?
+- A place where goals are transparent: I found it illuminating, a beacon of focus.
+And it was liberating, too.
+When people came to me mid-quarter, with requests to draft new data sheets, I felt I could say no without fear of reprercussion.
+- The bestw way to solve a managment problem, he believed, wa through creative confrontation--by facing people bluntly, directly, and unapologetically.
+- Set goals from the bottom up.
+To promote engagement, teams and individuals should be encouraged to create roughly half of their own OKRs, in consultation with managers.
+When all goals are set top-down, motivation is corroded.
+- OKRs are to put a stopwatch in his own hand so he can gauge his own performance.
+It is not a legal document upon which to base a performance review.
+To encourage risk taking and prevent sandbagging.
+OKRs and bonsues are best kept separate.